 At the end of this visit, you will be asked to read and sign a consent form to acknowledge that you were informed of your treatment options and potential side effects, and that you reviewed other important information with your doctor.
 This consent allows us to schedule a proton treatment simulation and to begin the radiation process if proton therapy is recommended.

-Before your first treatment at the Johns Hopkins National Proton Center, we will schedule a simulation appointment to help us plan.
+Before your first treatment at the Johns Hopkins Proton Therapy Center, we will schedule a simulation appointment to help us plan.
 You will receive a computerized tomography (CT) scan while lying in the same position you will be in for treatment.
 In some cases, you may get a magnetic resonance imaging (MRI) or positron emission tomography (PET) scan on the same day.

 The CT scan lasts less than 30 seconds.
 We take pictures of your treatment position and place several small, permanent marks on the skin to line you up for each treatment session.
 Your doctor or nurse will let you know if there are instructions you should follow before the simulation, such as fasting or drinking fluid or a contrast agent.